Military Family Member Scholarships

 Alaska State Spouse and Dependent Child Scholarship Program

-Spouses and dependent children of a deceased or POW/MIA military member may qualify for free tuition for undergraduate degree pursuit.
-The armed forces member must have died in the line of duty or due to injuries sustained in the line of duty; or be listed as POW/MIA.
-This scholarship offers free tuition for the undergraduate student.
-The program is overseen by the Alaska State Office of Veteran’s Affairs, and everyone wishing to apply must contact an UAA, UAS, or UAF Financial Aid Office in Alaska.
+Spouses and dependent children of a deceased or POW/MIA military member may qualify for free tuition for undergraduate degree pursuit at a school like the University of Alaska – Fairbanks.
+The armed forces member must have died in the line of duty or due to injuries sustained in the line of duty, or be listed as POW/MIA.
+This scholarship offers free tuition for the undergraduate student for up to 36 months.
+The program is overseen by the Alaska State Office of Veteran’s Affairs, and everyone wishing to apply must contact a University of Alaska – Anchorage, University of Alaska – Southeast, or University of Alaska – Fairbanks Financial Aid Office in Alaska.

 Arkansas POW/MIA Family Member Educational Assistance Program